 Whether you’re trying for your first or fourth, or when you decide it’s time for a(nother) baby, you want to get pregnant ASAP (if not sooner).
 You could increase your chances if you know when you're ovulating.
 Here are a few indicators and things to remember that can help you conceive.

-(Our Ovulation Predictor is a handy tool to use if you want to get an idea of when you’ll likely ovulate next.
+(An ovulation calculator is a handy tool to use if you want to get an idea of when you’ll likely ovulate next.
 Just put in the first day of your last period and the usual number of days in your cycle, and it will provide you with information on your most fertile day of the month.)

 Some women can actually feel when they’re ovulating because of lower abdominal cramping on one side, also called “mittleschmerz.”
 (German for “middle pain.”)
 The pain ranges from mild aching to sharp pangs and can last up to a few hours and sometimes days.
 It’s said that this discomfort happens mainly because of the pressure that’s caused when the ovum is released and the membranes stretch.